casemcnich/casemcnich.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a PhD student studying applied economics at the Universtity of Minnesota.
+I'm a third-year PhD student studying applied economics at the Universtity of Minnesota.
 I'm interested in applied microeconomics, with a focus on labor and public economics.
-I am currently working on research on social safety net programs, including the Supplimental Nutrition Assistance Program (SNAP) and Earned Income Tax Credit (EITC)
+I am currently working on research on social safety net programs, including the Supplimental Nutrition Assistance Program (SNAP) and Earned Income Tax Credit (EITC).